 The stunning Chateau de Bridoire is the perfect place for children, bringing the past alive with medieval fairground games, giving them the chance to dress up and write with quill pens, fire crossbows and watch jousting displays.
 Don’t miss the dungeons and the resident skeleton.

 There are lots of caves to visit in the Dordogne, the most famous being those at Lascaux – the originally painted caves are no longer open to the public but an impressive replica site gives an authentic experience for tourists.
-There are other underground adventures well worth a visit too.
+There are other underground adventures well worth a visit, too.
 Discover the amazing cave paintings and ancient engravings at the Cave of Font-de-Gaume, while Rouffignac is another gem with guided tours on an electric train that takes you through the caves.
+Be sure to book in the summer months though as it can get busy.

 Canoe down the river

 The Dordogne is named after the river that runs through it and getting out onto the water in a canoe is a great way to see the beauty of the region.
 There are routes suitable for all abilities so you can choose the perfect outing for you and your family.
 Canoe past medieval towns, lush countryside and chateaux, and stop for a picnic or swim.
-Collect your canoe, meander downstream in the safe, shallow waters and get a return shuttle back by road – it’s even suitable for young children.
-Ask the tourist office for recommended canoe rental companies.
+Collect your canoe, meander downstream in the safe, shallow waters and get a return shuttle back by road – it’s even suitable for young children – although the minimum age is around four, Peanut was too young.
+Ask the tourist office for recommended canoe rental companies if you’re not sure but – we used Canoe Vacances who were brilliant.

 Chateau de Commarque is a breathtaking castle ruin at Les Eyzies-de-Tayac.
 The site has a history stretching back fifteen thousand years – start with prehistoric caves before exploring the remains of a chapel, houses and bakery from the Middle Ages and the magnificent ruined fort with its Gothic and Roman towers.
 It’s a bit off the beaten track reached by tiny roads and situated in a valley surrounded by forests.
 A true hidden gem but be sure to take a picnic if you want to make a day of it as facilities here are limited.